varun-d/options_plotting/README.md

 ## ToDo

-1. Fix puts total calculation?
+1. Fix puts totals?
+Yes, tested and working now.
 2. Add ability to add multiple units of contracts to see change in graph
+3. Awesome feature: Add normal distribution of underlying asset as overlay to see prob of profit and price movement.
+With IV and time?